 Can I use a dairy-free butter substitute?

-You can, however, it’s best to use vegan butter like Miyoko’s or ghee.
+You can, however, it’s best to use vegan butter like Miyoko’s or Kite Hill.
 Some of my readers have had issues with butter substitutes like Earth Balance.

 Why did my Christmas crack candy come out chewy?